sassoftware/sas-studio-custom-steps/Python - Create a Virtual Environment/README.md

-# SAS Studio Custom Steps for virtual Python environments
+# Python - Create a Virtual Environment

 ## Description
 Package your Python-based analytics solutions in a portable, repeatable, and reusable manner.
-This repo contains **five** SAS Studio custom steps which help you create, activate, and switch between virtual Python environments for use within SAS Viya.
+This SAS Studio custom step helps you create a virtual Python environments for use within SAS Viya.
+This enables ephemeral and isolated sessions

 A general idea :